lokeshram1717/Selenium-Automation/README.md

 4. Run the build and check the reports folder for results.

 **Future Enhancements :-**
-1.Add logging using Python’s logging module
+1. Add logging using Python’s logging module
-2.Capture screenshots on failure
+2. Capture screenshots on failure
 3.Add test reports upload to Jenkins dashboard 4.Include email notifications post test run